-In December 2018, the Anchorage Assembly approved an ordinance submitting a ballot proposition to the voters to authorize a retail sales tax on alcoholic beverages and dedicating the revenue to behavioral health and public safety purposes, including financing capital projects.
+The Anchorage Assembly approved an ordinance submitting a ballot proposition to the voters to authorize a retail sales tax on alcoholic beverages and dedicating the revenue to behavioral health and public safety purposes.
 The Assembly Ordinance and the accompanying Assembly Memorandum and Summary of Economic Effects can be found here.

 Some common Questions and Answers:

 There is a shortage of public health and safety services in Anchorage.

 Alcohol misuse and behavioral health issues create a significant economic and social impact in the community – for businesses that have had to shoulder increased operating costs related to increased crime and homelessness and for individuals who cannot access substance use and mental health treatment services.

 A 2016 report on the impacts of alcohol on the state of Alaska lists alcohol generated costs totaling $1.836 billion to the state, approximately 40% which affects Anchorage.
 The report, which was presented to the Assembly in a public meeting, can be found here.

 If passed by voters, the Assembly will be authorized to assess a 5 percent tax on all retail sales of alcoholic beverages that may be implemented on January 1, 2020.
 According to the Summary of Economic Effects document attached to the Assembly Ordinance and Memorandum, the result of this tax would look something like:

 - $0.40 for an $8.00 six-pack of beer